Find Answers to General Questions

 The organization changed its name to Clinical and Laboratory Standards Institute (CLSI) in January 2005.
 The acronym NCCLS stood for its previous name, National Committee for Clinical Laboratory Standards.

-We found that eCLIPSE is an easier system to use with many more features that our members enjoy. eCLIPSE allows our members to perform more advance searches, view new documents as soon as they are published, print documents, and administrators may create usernames and passwords.
+We found that eCLIPSE is an easier system to use with many more features that our members enjoy. eCLIPSE allows our members to perform more advanced searches, view new documents as soon as they are published, print documents, and administrators may create usernames and passwords.
 Members with access can sign into their eCLIPSE account.